-To WWOOF/volunteer in a Latin American country, you need to purchase a membership of the WWOOF organization of each country you plan to visit.
+To WWOOF/volunteer in a Latin American country, you need to purchase a membership of WWOOF Latin America and this gives you access to the farm lists of Mexico, Belize, Guatemala, Costa Rica, Ecuador and Colombia.
 Once you are a member, you will have access to the country's host farm list and you will be able to contact each farm directly to arrange your visit.

-WWOOF organizations in Latin America are affiliated to the International WWOOF Association (www.wwoof.org and www.wwoofinternational.org) which promotes environmentally friendly farming and consumer habits by helping bridge the gap between consumers and environmentally-responsible farmers.
+WWOOF organizations in Latin America promote environmentally friendly farming and consumer habits by helping bridge the gap between consumers and environmentally-responsible farmers.